 Throughout the process, the Title IX Officer or designee, Investigators, and other University representatives will communicate and correspond directly with the parties, not through a Support Person or Advisor.
-Parties are responsible for having ensuring that Support Persons and Advisors follow the non-party participation requirements below.
-When a party wishes to have a Support Person and/or Advisor accompany them to a meeting, the individual party must notify the OCRSM in advance.
-Parties are also responsible for making sure appropriate authorization exists for the University to communicate the non-party participation requirements below to any Support Person or Advisor.
+Parties are responsible for ensuring that Support Persons and Advisors follow the non-party participation requirements below.
+When a party wishes to have a Support Person and/or Advisor accompany them to a meeting, the party must notify the OCRSM in advance.
+Parties are also responsible for making sure appropriate authorization exists (e.g., authorization related to the Family Educational Rights and Privacy Act [FERPA]) for the University to communicate the non-party participation requirements below to any Support Person or Advisor.